tmehnert/complate-cpp/USER_GUIDE.md

 // You can omit the string, in this case std::type_info::name will be used. auto prototype = PrototypeBuilder<Person>("Person")
-    // Will become a read-only properties in JavaScript .property("forename", &Person::getForename)
+    // Will become read-only properties in JavaScript .property("forename", &Person::getForename)
     .property("lastname", &Person::getLastname)
     // Will become a method in JavaScript